defra-design/defra-forms-designer-history/app/posts/2024-06-15-page-header.md

 ---
 title: Using the GOV.UK One Login service header
-description: How we used a pattern developed by the One Login team as the basis for our Forms Designer's header
+description: The GOV.UK One Login service header was adapted for the Forms Designer, addressing the need for a more robust header.
+The final design included Defra branding, left-aligned navigation, and improved responsiveness.
 date: 2024-01-10
 author: Daniel Da Silveira
 tags: